Galchenyuk scores in shootout, Wild beat Canucks 4-3 - WHIZ News

-VANCOUVER, British Columbia (AP) — Alex Galchenyuk scored the tying goal and the shootout winner as the Minnesota Wild beat the Vancouver Canucks 4-3 on Wednesday night.
+VANCOUVER, British Columbia (AP) — Alex Galchenyuk scored the tying goal and the shootout winner as the Minnesota Wild beat the Vancouver Canucks 4-3 on Wednesday night and delivered new coach Dean Evason his first win as an NHL coach.

+“It’s amazing,” Evason said.
+“You hear things happen for a reason and all of those things.
+To have my three children here was awesome.”

+Hailing from Winnipeg, Evason played junior hockey in Kamloops, British Columbia, and his son is with the team as part of a fathers and mentors trip.
+His two daughters, who live in British Columbia, were also in attendance.

 Kevin Fiala and Luke Kunin also scored in regulation for Minnesota, and Mats Zuccarello had two assists.
 Devan Dubnyk stopped 31 shots.